 "We were excited about floating's potential to really help people.
 And so far the response has been amazing," says Tracey.

-Operating in the Bay and Algoma District since mid-February 2015, Afloat is a thriving new business, offering floatation therapy to Thunder Bay.
+Operating in the Bay and Algoma District, Afloat offers floatation therapy to Thunder Bay.
 Floating is also referred to as sensory deprivation.
-It involves lying in a large pod, filled with 10 inches water, containing Epsom Salt.
+It involves lying in a large pod, filled with 10 inches of water and 600lbs of Epson Salt.
 The water is heated to skin temperature (93.5 degrees) and if you choose to close the lid and turn off the light and music, you can float effortlessly, free from gravity, in an environment unlike any other.
 After a short time in the tank, you may lose sensation of the water on your skin and actually feel as though you're floating in space.

 Float sessions are 90 minutes in length and customers get the room for 2 hours to be able shower before and afterwards.
 All the amenities are provided so all you need may need is a hairbrush.
 The time in the pod allows you to completely unwind and take a break from the frantic pace of daily life.
 Free from gravity, muscles and joints are able to loosen and relax.
 People leave the pod feeling relaxed and refreshed.

 The benefits of floating include relief from chronic pain, increased athletic recovery, improved mental focus and reduced stress and anxiety.
 Regardless of their reason for entering the tank, people of all ages have left feeling incredible and told their friends about this new thing called "floating."